GoogleCloudPlatform/compute-image-tools/docs/daisy-automating-image-creation.md

-# Migrating Image Creation Workflows to Daisy
+# Automating Image Creation with Daisy

 This page describes how to use Daisy to automate creation of custom GCE images.
 These images are usually based on an existing base image (often a fresh install